World-class communicators keep military leaders connected

+JOINT BASE ANDREWS, Md.— Department of Defense leaders must be able to connect via phone, video, or internet with anyone anywhere, anytime.
+An elite group of Airmen assigned to the 844th Communications Squadron executive travel team are tasked with the critical mission of ensuring senior leaders can respond in any situation.

-An 844th Communications Squadron executive travel team member sets up a mobile communication site on location March 15, 2023.
-The 844th Communications Squadron executive travel team consists of communication specialists whose mission is to ensure the Secretary of Defense, Assistant Secretary of Defense, and members of their delegation can communicate at all times .
-(Courtesy Photo)
+The executive travel team consists of communication specialists whose expertise lies in ensuring the Secretary of Defense, Assistant Secretary of Defense, and members of their delegation can communicate at all times, whether that is from a rowboat in Alaska or at an international summit.
+Additional teams are dedicated to the Joint Chiefs of Staff and Department of the Air Force senior leaders.

+Around the clock, and throughout the year, these highly-trained Airmen make critical communications happen.

+“They are experts at what they do, and we truly embrace the concept of mission command,” said Kristopher Johnson, executive director, 844th Communications Squadron.
+“They’re given the training, and we trust and empower them to go forward and make those critical decisions on their own because they understand the importance of what they do.”

 |Date Taken: